Top 9 Private Wealth Management Interview Questions

 This makes sense, because when you join a private wealth management (PWM) firm you are going to be most likely joining a large investment bank like Morgan Stanley, Bank of America Merrill, UBS, Goldman Sachs, etc.

-If you look at the 2020 rankings for the top private wealth management teams, you'll see the top teams at these institutions aren't exactly mom-and-pop operations.
+If you look at the 2020 rankings or 2021 rankings for the top private wealth management teams, you'll see the top teams at these institutions aren't exactly mom-and-pop operations.
 They handle anywhere between $5bln and $30bln in assets under management.

 Today, in 2022, nearly all top private wealth management teams have grown significantly larger than they were in 2020 and 2021 (with some top teams seeing their AUM grow by 20-80% over the past year).
 This has predictably resulted in there being a surge in the hiring of new wealth managers in 2021/2022; both at large teams that operate mostly independently and within the wealth management divisions of large investment banks.